Bicycle and motorcycle geometry

 Bicycle and motorcycle geometry is the collection of key measurements (lengths and angles) that define a particular bike configuration.
 Primary among these are wheelbase, steering axis angle, fork offset, and trail.
 These parameters have a major influence on how a bike handles.

 Wheelbase

-Wheelbase is the horizontal distance between the centers (or the ground contact points) of the front and rear wheels.
+The wheelbase is the horizontal distance between the centers (or the ground contact points) of the front and rear wheels.
 Wheelbase is a function of rear frame length, steering axis angle, and fork offset.
 It is similar to the term wheelbase used for automobiles and trains.

 Wheelbase has a major influence on the longitudinal stability of a bike, along with the height of the center of mass of the combined bike and rider.
 Short bikes are much more suitable for performing wheelies and stoppies.

 Steering axis angle

 The steering axis angle is called caster angle when measured from vertical axis or head angle when measured from horizontal axis.
 The steering axis is the axis about which the steering mechanism (fork, handlebars, front wheel, etc.) pivots.
 The steering axis angle usually matches the angle of the head tube.